astronomer/astro-docs/enterprise/v0.16/06_manage-astronomer/06_upgrade-to-0-23.md

 ## Step 2: Check Permissions

-Minor version upgrades can be initiated only by Astronomer Admins.
-To confirm you're an Astronomer Admin, confirm that you have access to **System Admin** features in the in the Astronomer UI:
+Minor version upgrades can be initiated only by a user with System Admin permissions on Astronomer.
+To confirm you're an Astronomer SysAdmin, confirm that you have access to **System Admin** features in the in the Astronomer UI:

 ![Admin](https://assets2.astronomer.io/main/docs/enterprise_quickstart/admin_panel.png)

 You also need permission to create Kubernetes resources.
-These permissions can be confirmed by running the following commands:
+To confirm you have those permissions, run the following commands:

 ```
 $ kubectl auth can-i create pods --namespace <your-astronomer-namespace>